-CompassPoint’s leadership coaches work one-on-one with nonprofit managers and leaders to maximize their leadership potential and support individualized professional development goals.
-This can also include coaching managers new to their role or leaders in transition.
-CompassPoint offers this type of one on one coaching on its own or as part of larger programs focused on organizational capacity and/or leadership development.
-For more information on coaching, review the CAP Action Guide for Nonprofits.
-To schedule an initial needs assessment, contact Adriana Rocha from our Leadership Services team at Consulting@compasspoint.org.
+Our leadership coaches work one-on-one with nonprofit managers and leaders to maximize their leadership potential.
+This can include coaching managers new to their role or leaders in transition.
+We offer this type of one-on-one coaching on its own or as part of larger programs focused on organizational capacity and/or leadership development.

 Targeted Content Coaching

-Content coaching supports a nonprofit leader to help develop his or her capacity and skills to address discrete, well-defined organizational issues that focus on specific topics or content areas.
+Content coaching supports a nonprofit leader to help develop their capacity and skills to address discrete, well-defined organizational issues that focus on specific topics or content areas.
 CompassPoint staff can provide this type of targeted coaching in finance, fund development, or board governance.
-To schedule an initial needs assessment, contact Adriana Rocha from our Leadership Services team at Consulting@compasspoint.org.

 Coaching Skills for Managers

-More and more nonprofit managers are turning to coaching to support many managerial aspects of their job such as clarifying goals, supporting staff development, and gaining commitment and accountability from others.
-Judith Wilson and CompassPoint have developed core curriculum to teach managers the foundational coaching skills they need to support staff.
-“Coaching Skills for Nonprofit Managers” is offered as a public workshop at CompassPoint or as a contract training for nonprofit organizations in the San Francisco Bay Area.
-For more information on our contract trainings, contact Adriana Rocha at Consulting@compasspoint.org.
+Judith Wilson and CompassPoint have developed curriculum to teach managers the foundational coaching skills they need to support staff.
+“Coaching Skills for Nonprofit Managers” is offered as a public workshop at CompassPoint or as a contract training for nonprofit organizations.
+It's also been adapted into a book (see the resource section above).

 Executive and Leadership Coaching Referral

 In 2003, CompassPoint created a Coaching Referral Service to help nonprofit professionals navigate the matching and selection process.
-CompassPoint draws on a pool of diverse, experienced, and certified coaches that includes deep and varied experience working with nonprofit organizations.
+We draw on a pool of diverse certified coaches with deep and varied experience working with nonprofit organizations and leaders.
 CompassPoint provides referrals to individuals working in nonprofits with organizational leadership coaches in the San Francisco Bay Area.
-More information.

-Based on an action learning model that supports adult learning, peer coaching involves bringing peers together to coach each other.
-Each peer is equally dedicated to the other’s learning and development.
-Through this type of process, peers can also share accountability and support to apply concepts and materials from traditional training sessions or address their current problems and goals.
+Peer coaching brings peers together to coach each other.
+Peers share accountability and support to apply new concepts and learning or address their current problems and goals.
 It also can be used to cultivate strong, authentic relationships among peers.
 As an introduction to the peer coaching model, CompassPoint provides foundational coaching skills training to each member, as well as a structure for meeting on an ongoing basis.